Pancreatic cancer research

 Other types of tyrosine kinase inhibitor being looked at for pancreatic cancer include vandetanib (Caprelsa) and dasatinib (Sprycel).
 Researchers for the ViP trial are comparing vandetanib and gemcitabine to gemcitabine alone for pancreatic cancer that cannot be removed with surgery.
 They want to see if adding vandetanib helps gemcitabine to control the cancer for longer.
 A different trial is looking at dasatinib with gemcitabine chemotherapy for pancreatic cancer that has spread into surrounding tissue (locally advanced).
 The researchers want to find out how well the 2 drugs work together and to learn more about the side effects.
 Both these trials are closed and we are waiting for the results.

 An early UK trial is looking at a type of biological therapy called MK-0752.
 It is a type of notch inhibitor.
 It works by blocking some of the enzymes needed for cell growth.
 The trial will be looking at MK-0752 with gemcitabine chemotherapy for people with advanced pancreatic cancer.
+This trial has now closed and we are waiting for the results.

 Another early trial is looking a new drug called LDE225 with gemcitabine for advanced pancreatic cancer.
 LDE225 blocks a type of cell signalling called the hedgehog pathway.
 This pathway can affect the growth of several types of cancer, including cancer of the pancreas.
 Researchers want to find the highest safe dose of LDE225 you can have alongside gemcitabine and to learn about the side effects of having both drugs together.
 This trial has closed and we are waiting for the results.